izzy1-1/Data-Structures-and-Analysis-of-Algorithms/Counting Sort/Readme.md

 ## **Algorithm Working**
 1. Find out the maximum element (let it be max) from the given array.

 ![Algorithm Working Image](Images/Example(1).png)

 2. Initialize an array of length max+1 with all elements 0.
 This array is used for storing the count of the elements in the array.

 ![Algorithm Working Image](Images/Example(2).png)

 3. Store the count of each element at their respective index in count array For example: if the count of element 3 is 2 then, 2 is stored in the 3rd position of count array.
 If element "5" is not present in the array, then 0 is stored in 5th position.

 ![Algorithm Working Image](Images/Example(3).png)

 4. Store cumulative sum of the elements of the count array.
 It helps in placing the elements into the correct index of the sorted array.

 ![Algorithm Working Image](Images/Example(4).png)

 5. Find the index of each element of the original array in the count array.
 This gives the cumulative count.
 Place the element at the index calculated as shown in figure below.

 ![Algorithm Working Image](Images/Example(5).png)

 6. After placing each element at its correct position, decrease its count by one.

-Certainly!
-Here's the Counting Sort algorithm in the requested format:

 ## Counting Sort Algorithm